c4arl0s/RegularExpressions/README.md

 /1+1 = 2
 ```

-Most regular expression flavors treat the brace «{» as a literal character, unless it is part of a repetition operator like «{1,3}».
+**Most regular expression flavors treat the brace «{» as a literal character, unless it is part of a repetition operator like «{1,3}»**.
 So you generally do not need to escape it with a backslash, though you can do so if you want.
 An exception to this rule is the java.util.regex package: it requires all literal braces to be escaped.

-All other characters should not be escaped with a backslash.
+**All other characters should not be escaped with a backslash**.
 That is because the backslash is also a special character.
 The backslash in combination with a literal character can create a regex token with a special meaning.

 > E.g. «\d» will match a single digit from 0 to 9.

-Escaping a single metacharacter with a backslash works in all regular expression flavors.
+**Escaping a single metacharacter with a backslash works in all regular expression flavors**.
 Many flavors also support the \Q...\E escape sequence.
 All the characters between the \Q and the \E are interpreted as literal characters.

 > E.g. «`\Q*\d+*\E`» matches the literal text „`*\d+*`”.